header bg

 Program Objectives

-B.Sc (Forensic Sciences) provides; both conventional and innovative approaches to resolve the problems associated with solving crime.
+B.Sc.
+Forensic Sciences (Hons.) provides; both conventional and innovative approaches to resolve the problems associated with solving crime.
 Here, we offer a blend of basic sciences with computational modelling and analytics, AI and cyber security to tackle the advancements in the criminal field.
 Students will emerge with an understanding of the scientific aspects and practical applications of a wide range of techniques used within forensic science and to allow them to develop competency in their use through experimentation and simulation.

 Unique features of the program